Traveling to The

 The Middle East is a large region that spans across multiple continents, including Asia and Northeastern Africa.
 It’s kind of a mixed bag in terms of safety as there are places that have struggled with unrest.
 But there’s a reason the Middle East is a rising travel destination.

-The situation for the LGBTQ community is a bit more diverse than you’d think in the Middle East.
+The situation for the LGBTQ+ community is more diverse than you’d think in the Middle East.
 Homosexuality is illegal in 10 of the 18 countries and is punishable by death in 6 of the 18 countries.
-This doesn’t mean that there isn’t an active gay scene in those areas, but it’s typically more hidden and kept out of public eye.
+This doesn’t mean that there isn’t an active gay scene in those areas, but it’s typically more hidden and kept out of view.

 However, Israel is very open and accepting.
 Homosexuality is legal and Tel Aviv has a thriving gay and lesbian scene.

 For more useful travel advice check out our Trips Tips section.
 You’ll find useful information designed to save you time, keep you safe, and show you what being a good global citizen looks like.